venk-ee/Brain-Tumor-Detection-/README.md

     Keras
     Flask (for the web UI)

-Running the Model
+Training the Model

-    Clone this repository to your local machine.
-    Navigate to the project directory.
-    Run the train_model.py script to train the CNN model using the VGG-16 architecture and pre-trained weights.
+    Run mainTrain.py script to train the CNN model using the VGG-16 architecture and pre-trained weights.
-    After training, you can use the trained model for predictions.
+    The trained model will be saved as BrainTumor10Epochs.h5.

+Testing the Model

+    Run mainTest.py script to test the trained model on test data.
+    Evaluate the model's performance on the test set.

 Web UI